kimberlyyip/cs257/webapp/readme.txt

 - User is able to have favorite boardgames
 - User is able to view favorite boardgames
 - User is able to make a review associated with their account

+Note:
+Users are unable to sort the data by two different types i.e categories and age can not currently be searched at the same time